AudreyKj/google-run-hackaton-2025-lexi/README.md

 uvicorn api.main:app --reload --port 8080
 ```

-For testing, you can send the demo contract:
+For testing, you can send the demo contract included in this codebase:

 ```
 curl -X POST "http://localhost:8080/contracts/analyze" \